Behavioral Agreements at DCNW

 We all come from different backgrounds and we may enjoy different types of dance and personal connection.
 Please do not assume a mutual interest in weight sharing, extended eye contact, close physical contact or any other space-sharing preference.
 Our innate personalities and our past experiences may leave us hungry for connection or wary of boundary violations.
 Or both!
 Only with conscious awareness can we arrive at whatever is mutually consensual.
 The practice of checking assumptions and drawing boundaries allows a doorway to find out what is true for each other.
 For example, “Are you open to cuddling?”
 “How do you feel about being lifted?” and “I don’t enjoy extended eye gazing while I am dancing”.
 Check and share often, and then we can trust that what remains is real!

-This document was written by Jessica Tartaro and Tim Hartnett and approved for use at DCNW.
+This document was written by Jessica Tartaro and Tim Hartnett in 2017 and approved for use at DCNW.